Illinois Science Assessment (ISA)

 In an attempt to improve the testing process, Illinois has changed the science portion of the ISAT to the new Illinois Science Assessment (ISA).
 Just like ISAT, the state-required ISA will measure students’ proficiency with specific learning standards in science.
 Since this is a new assessment, we aren’t sure when the results will be available.
 We look forward to reviewing them and sharing them with parents once they are readied.

 We anticipate that ISA will produce a more positive testing experience for students and more informative results for teachers and parents.
-For more information, please visit the Illinois Science Assessment website and contact your child’s building administrator or our Director of Curriculum, Instruction and Assessment, Becky Mathison if you have questions.
+For more information, please visit the Illinois Science Assessment website and contact your child’s building administrator or our Director of Curriculum, Instruction and Assessment, Dan Swartz if you have questions.